Women's rights in Saudi Arabia: Driving

 On International Women's Day 2008, the Saudi feminist activist Wajeha al-Huwaider posted a YouTube video of herself driving in a rural area, where female drivers were tolerated, and requesting a universal right for women to drive.
 She commented: "I would like to congratulate every group of women that has been successful in gaining rights.
 And I hope that every woman that remains fighting for her rights receives them soon."
 Another women's driving campaign started during the 2011 Saudi Arabian protests when Al-Huwaider filmed Manal al-Sharif driving in Khobar and published the video on YouTube and Facebook.

 Many skeptics believed that allowing women the right to drive could lead to Western-style openness and an erosion of traditional values.

 In September 2011, a woman from Jeddah was sentenced to ten lashes by whip for driving a car.
-In contrast to this punishment, Maha al-Qahtani, the first woman in Saudi Arabia to receive a traffic ticket, was only fined for a traffic violation.
+In contrast to this punishment, Maha al-Qahtani, the first woman in Saudi Arabia to receive a traffic ticket, was only fined for the violation itself.
 The whipping was the first time a woman was punished under the law for driving.
-Previously, when women were found driving, they would normally be questioned and let go after they signed a pledge not to drive again.
+Previously, when women were found driving they would normally be questioned and let go after they signed a pledge not to drive again.
 The whipping sentence followed months of protests by female activists, and just two days after, King Abdullah announced greater political participation for women in the future.
 King Abdullah overturned the woman's sentence.

-In 2014, another prominent activist, Loujain Al Hathloul, was arrested by Saudi police after crossing the UAE-Saudi border in her car.
-Although she had a valid UAE license, she was still arrested.
-She was detained in 2018.
-After being badly treated while detained and facing more than a year's delay in the start of her legal process, Loujain al-Hathloul, along with other women's rights activists, attended a hearing with the Saudi court on February 12, 2020.
+In 2014, another prominent activist, Loujain Al Hathloul, was arrested by Saudi police after crossing the UAE–Saudi border in her car.
+Although she had a valid UAE license, she was still detained.
+After being badly treated and facing more than a year's delay in the start of her legal process, she, along with other women's rights activists, attended a hearing with the Saudi court on 12 February 2020.
 Al-Hathloul was also reportedly tortured by the prison authorities while in solitary confinement.
 By May 15, 2020, al-Hathloul had been detained for two years.
 Her trial date was pushed back ‘indefinitely’ due to the COVID-19 pandemic, and her family has also been barred from seeing her amid the outbreak.

-In October 2020, al-Hathloul started a second hunger strike demanding her right to contact her family members.
-Earlier, she went on a hunger strike in August for six days, demanding that her parents be allowed to see her at the Al-Ha'ir prison.
+In August 2020 al-Hathloul went on a hunger strike for six days, demanding that her parents be allowed to see her at the Al-Ha'ir prison.
+In October of that same year she started a second hunger strike, demanding the right to contact her family members.
 She was released in February 2021.
-However, al-Hathloul is banned from leaving the country.
+However, al-Hathloul is barred from leaving the country.